-- It is programmable whether to have the DPT and SLT in either parallel or XDP mode.
-Regardless of the mode, the SLT can be connected directly to the XDP port of the DPT or to a modular T-adapter with the DPT. - When in parallel mode, it is programmable whether the SLT rings for incoming calls.
-Ring on: Both telephones ring except when the PT is in Hands-free Answerback mode (→ 9.1.1 Hands-free Answerback) or voice-calling mode (Alternate Receiving Ring/Voice) (→ 10.1.14 Intercom Call).
-Ring off: Only the PT rings.
-However, the SLT can answer the call. - Both telephones cannot engage in calls simultaneously.
-If one telephone goes off-hook while the other is on a call, the call is switched to the former.
-The call is not switched in the following cases: - a.
-While receiving OHCA (\rightarrow 14.1.3 OHCA (Off-hook Call Announcement)) or Whisper OHCA. (\rightarrow 22.1.5 Whisper OHCA) - b.
-During a Conference call (\rightarrow 4.1.18 Conference). - c.
-While Live Call Screening (LCS) is activated (\rightarrow 21.1.4 Voice Mail DPT (Digital) Integration).
+- When in the parallel mode, XDP mode of the Super Hybrid port should be turned off through system programming. - Whether the SLT rings for incoming calls is programmable.

+Ring on: Both telephones ring when a call is received, except for when the digital proprietary telephone (DPT) is in Hands-free Answerback mode (\rightarrow 8.1.1 Hands-free Answerback) or voice-calling mode (Alternate Receiving Ring/Voice) (\rightarrow 9.1.13 Intercom Call).

+Ring off: Only the DPT rings when a call is received, however, the SLT can be used to answer the call.

+- Both telephones cannot engage in calls simultaneously.
+If one telephone goes off-hook while the other is on a call, the call is switched to the telephone that goes off-hook.
+Note, however, that the call will not be switched when the telephone is: - a.
+Being monitored by another extension (\rightarrow 3.1.7 Call Monitor). - b.
+Receiving an Off-hook Call Announcement (OHCA) (→ 12.1.3 OHCA (Off-hook Call Announcement)) or Whisper OHCA (→ 20.1.4 Whisper OHCA). - c.
+On a conference call (\rightarrow 3.1.19 Conference, \rightarrow 5.1.3 Executive Busy Override, \rightarrow 13.1.14 Privacy Release). - d.
+Using Live Call Screening (LCS) or Two-way Record is activated (→ 19.1.4 Voice Mail DPT (Digital) Integration).